 Surfer: Teen Confronts Fear

-Surfer: Teen Confronts Fear is the kind of gotta-see-it-to-believe-it film that will go on to be mentioned in the same breath as The Room, and Central Cinema is thrilled to bring this newly-minted cult item to Knoxville.
+Surfer: Teen Confronts Fear is the kind of gotta-see-it-to-believe-it film that will go on to be mentioned in the same breath as The Room, and Central Cinema is thrilled to return this newly-minted cult item to Knoxville.

 “Surfer: Teen Confronts Fear is much like its title: peculiar, earnest, nonsensical, and assembled with little apparent understanding of how things are done.
 But not once does the movie feel anything but genuine: it’s a treatise on spirituality by someone with undeveloped filmmaking knowledge – and with unresolved baggage regarding the military.
 Between its endless monologues and nonsensical story, it’s hypnotically weird, sometimes edging on surreality.” – /Film